connellsharp/Firestorm/docs/contrib/solution-architecture.md

 - Resource Body
 - Feedback
-    - Acknowledgement says the request has been fulfilled.
+    - Acknowledgment says the request has been fulfilled.
     - Error states someone went wrong when processing the request.
     - Multi Response is an array of Feedback responses